Telephone: 07534 419044

 [1] Sensory Integration Education (2022) What is Sensory Integration?. [online] Sensory Integration Education.
 Available at: <https://www.sensoryintegrationeducation.com/pages/what-is-si>

-We can create a bespoke assessment package.
+We can create a bespoke school package.
 Click the link below to find out more, or get in touch for a free no obligation chat and quote.

 Did you know that everything we do relies on the careful, highly precise integration of our senses?